adil-hussain-84/ThreadPoolExperiment/app2/README.md

 keyword for queuing tasks in an Android application is quite inconsequential in terms of execution time.
-The total execution time is lower in the [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) when the size of the task is large and/or when the number of tasks scheduled is large but the difference in execution time is not as large as one might imagine.
+The total execution time is lower in the [ThreadPoolExecutor](https://developer.android.com/reference/java/util/concurrent/ThreadPoolExecutor) when the size of the tasks is large and/or when the number of tasks scheduled is large but the difference in execution time is not as large as one might imagine.